Diverticular disease and diverticulitis are related digestive conditions that affect the large intestine (bowel).

 Generally, adults should aim to eat 30g of fibre a day.

-Good sources of fibre include fresh and dried fruits and vegetables, beans and pulses, nuts, cereals and starchy foods.
+Good sources of fibre include fresh and dried fruits, vegetables, beans and pulses, nuts, cereals and starchy foods.

 Fibre supplements, usually in the form of sachets of powder that you mix with water, are also available from pharmacists and health food shops.

-Gradually increasing your fibre intake over a few weeks and drinking plenty of fluids can help prevent side effects associated with a high-fibre diet, such as bloating and wind.
+Gradually increasing your fibre intake over a few weeks and drinking plenty of fluids can help prevent side effects associated with a high-fibre diet, such as bloating and farting.

 Paracetamol can be used to relieve pain.

-Speak to a GP if paracetamol alone isn't working.
+Speak to a GP if paracetamol alone is not working.

 You may be prescribed a bulk-forming laxative to help ease any constipation or diarrhoea.

 Treatments for diverticulitis